The olive tree is an inextricable part of Greek culture, gastronomy, and history.

-In Naxos, the production of olive oil and its by-products was a major part of the economy and everyday life, and “liotrivia” (olive press houses) were numerous.
+In Naxos, the production of olive oil and its by-products was a major part of the economy and everyday life, and liotrivia (olive press houses) were numerous.

-DISCOVER THE SIGHTSEEINGS WITH YOUR OWN CAR!
+DISCOVER THE SIGHTS WITH YOUR OWN CAR!

-The original building dates back to the mid 19th century and was operating until 1960, while now it has been fully restored and transfers the visitor to an authentic, traditional era.
+The original building dates back to the mid-19th century and was operating until 1960, while now it has been fully restored and transfers the visitor to an authentic, traditional era.

-Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the port, airport or your hotel.
-Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829 or book your taxi online.
+Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
+Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: 0030 22850 25835, 0030 22850 24829, or booking your taxi online.